webhintio/hint/packages/sonarwhal/docs/user-guide/index.md

 ## Getting started

-If you just want to have an idea of what `sonarwhal` does and you have an updated version of `npm` (v5.2.0) and [Node LTS (v8.9.2) or later][nodejs] you can use the following command:
+If you want to have an idea of what `sonarwhal` does and you have an updated version of `npm` (v5.2.0) and [Node LTS (v8.9.2) or later][nodejs] you can use the following command: